What do I mean by “interrogating memory?”

 Besides, that is:

 Here are the five basic elements of interrogating memory; for more elaboration, I invite you to read the Preface and Introduction to my book.
-I also suggest you to listen to this audio “teaser trailer” I recorded.
+I also suggest you watch this YouTube video about the book.

 I. Fact-checking